codeforanchorage/land_acknowledgement/README.md

 # Land Acknowledgement SMS App
+Land Acknowledgement has been rewritten using AWS Lambda and the new repo is at [https://github.com/codeforanchorage/land_acknowledgement_lambda](https://github.com/codeforanchorage/land_acknowledgement_lambda)

 Land Acknowledgement is a simple api that links data about native lands to current locations.

 # Data Sources